Don't React, Respond! How These 3 Words Can Do Wonders For Your Mental Health

 Dr. Bira:

 It's such an individual process.
 Whenever I talk about these concepts, that's a very common question I get: “well how do I help my friends/family see this and that?”
 There's actually no way that we can change anybody else unless they're willing to go recognize it for themselves, and they want to make that shift.
 That takes awareness, readiness, and some real tough vulnerability.
-If we try to push that on other people it's only going to make them feel misunderstood and invalidated in the struggle that they're having. dealing with stress and anxiety and mental health I think the best way to help other people change is to show that change within yourself.
+If we try to push that on other people it's only going to make them feel misunderstood and invalidated in the struggle that they're having.
+I think the best way to help other people change is to show that change within yourself.
 Sometimes, someone will say something like “I really want my mom to go to therapy and she won’t.”
 I suggest to start going to therapy yourself to do some real, honest work on yourself so that you can talk about how that experience has helped you.

 Model the change you want to see in others, even if you feel like you already have it…push your own boundaries in some way.